- Reopening School

 Who can attend school? - YR, Y1, Y6 classes and keyworker children and vulnerable children

-The government has issued guidance confirming that primary schools will be expected to open for pupils in Year Reception, Year 1 and Year 6 from 1st June at the earliest.
-Please note that the government may revise its advice and that therefore this date may change.
-Please also note that Monday 1st June is an INSET day and children will therefore return to Primet Primary School on 2nd June at the earliest.
+The government has issued guidance confirming that primary schools will be expected to open for pupils in Year Reception, Year 1 and Year 6 from Monday 22nd June.

 Children of key workers or vulnerable children may continue to attend school in accordance with guidance previously issued.

 No child will be able to attend school without prior notice.
-Please notify school as soon as possible and no later than 12 noon on Thursday May 14th if you intend to send your child to school.
-School will contact you in writing as soon as possible and no later than Friday May 22nd in order to confirm that your child can attend school and to confirm their start and finish times and the drop off and pick up arrangements for your child.
+Please notify school as soon as possible and no later than 1 pm on Wednesday 17th June if you intend to send your child to school.
+School will contact you in writing as soon as possible and no later than Friday 19th June in order to confirm that your child can attend school and to confirm their start and finish times and the drop off and pick up arrangements for your child.

 If your child or anyone in your household has symptoms of Covid-19 then your child must not attend school but they and everyone in your household must follow the guidance issued by Public Health England on self isolating for 7 or 14 days as appropriate.
 In this case, please contact school and we will agree with you on what date your child can return to school.